-MUS X50 Marching Hundred for Non-Music Majors (2 cr.)
+MUS X50 Marching Hundred for Non-Music Majors

+(2 cr.)
 Open to all enrolled students on the Bloomington campus.

 MUS X60 Historical Performance Ensembles (2 cr.)
+There are three historical performance ensembles:

 Concentus: A mixed instrumental/vocal ensemble configured to fit a broad range of repertories from before 1650.
 Required of all historical performance majors not performing in Baroque Orchestra or Classical Orchestra.